FlyEgle/MAE-pytorch/ReadME.md

 - [ ] SwinTransformers for MAE.
 - [ ] Finetune & Linear training.

 Finetune is trainig, the weights may be comming soon.
-There may still be problems with the implementation, welcome make discussion and pr code.
+There may be have some problems with the implementation, welcome to make discussion and submission code.